PalakShah93/java/README.md

 ## Class :

 A `Class` is a template in which we can define objects.
 One class can have many objects.
+Objects are defined by arritibutes.

 A `class` is nothing but a blueprint or a template for creating different objects which defines its properties and behaviors.
 Java class objects exhibit the properties and behaviors defined by its class.
 A class can contain fields and methods to describe the behavior of an object.